-The extract below is a transcript from an unpublished book, Women Of the Coalfields, which collected memories from miners' wives who were active in 'Women Against Pit Closures' movement.
-The transcript is held in the Women's Library, London in a collection called The Betty Heathfield Papers.
+The extract below is a transcript from an unpublished book, Women Of the Coalfields, a collection of memories from miners' wives who were active in 'Women Against Pit Closures' movement.
+The transcript is held in the Women's Library, London in The Betty Heathfield Papers.

 "I've been on picket lines where the women have taken their babies and children with them and I don’t think it’s wrong.
 You couldn't just leave your baby in the house you took it with you.
 You didn't actually teach your children to say ‘pigs’ but if your children heard you shouting something, they would shout it as well.

 "I think that was part and parcel of the language that was used in that struggle.
 And if that struggle is on behalf of your children and they become part of that struggle – they’ll remember that when they grow up.
 A lot of miners and miners wives were brought into court for using language that was used.

 "For instance, in Nottinghamshire you were not allowed to say ‘scab’ on a picket line.
 And I've got friends who were actually arrested for saying that word even though there was one court case where the Judge in Court had said ‘This word is not abusive and it is part of the English language and you are allowed to use it.’
 But in Nottinghamshire you weren't.